 After that, it was a few nigiri pieces of salmon, tuna, and mackerel.
 I had already forgotten the multiple-step process – sadly I will never move past the receiving end of sushi making.
 From there it was one more decorative roll, this time a flower, and a couple of battleship sushi rolls of minced tuna and roe.

 Finally, time to eat.
 I may not have sushi master skills but my Tokyo Sushi-Making Tour nigiri and rolls were delicious.

 In the end, my day was a fun, informative, and delicious way to make and appreciate sushi.
 Although this course is geared towards sushi novices and would be a hit with families and children, it was something up my alley – not shocking as I found with my Cup Noodles experience.

 I had a great time with Naoya and picked up a tip or two…like fish sausage.

 Let’s hear it!

-Although I was provided a complimentary class with Tokyo Sushi-Making Tour,
+Although I was provided with a complimentary class,

-the experience, opinions, and delicious nigiri was my own.
+the experience, opinions, and delicious nigiri were my own.